-These brain facts dispel many brain myths that linger from the past.
+These brain facts dispel many brain myths based on outdated knowledge.
 Learn how the brain works, for better (or worse).
-All facts have original references.
+All facts cite original references.

-Experts agree there is more we don’t know about the brain than we currently know.
+This is somewhat understandable: The study of the human brain is one of the least explored areas in science and even experts agree that there is more we don’t know about the brain than we currently do know.
 (1)

 Human Brain Facts by the Numbers

 The most complex manifestation of intelligence that we know of resides between our ears.

 Here are some incredible numerical facts about the human brain.

 1. The typical brain comprises about 2% of the body’s total weight, but uses 20% of its total energy and oxygen intake.
 (3)